-To achieve our targets on network company performance we have established cost and performance monitoring frameworks - such as in relation to NI Water since 2009.
+To achieve our targets on network company performance we have established cost and performance monitoring frameworks.
 We also encourage regulated utilities, as part of our network price controls, to enhance their approach to asset management so that they compare favourably with their peers.

 An important part of our day-to-day work on energy markets relates to the wholesale electricity market.
-This includes the ongoing programme of work for the all-island single electricity market.
-There will be considerable core business activities associated with the ongoing governance, market operations and monitoring arrangements following the golive of the SEM on 1 October 2018.
+In respect of the SEM there is the core business associated with the ongoing governance, market operations and monitoring arrangements.
 The SEM's market monitoring unit (MMU) is based at our offices.
 There is more information on this work on the website at www.semcommittee.com.
-We also regulate the transmission system operator for Northern Ireland (SONI) and the Single Electricity Market Operator (SEMO) and support the SEM Committee.
+We also regulate the transmission system operator for NI (SONI) and the Single Electricity Market Operator (SEMO) and support the SEM Committee.